 Final Thoughts – Intermittent Fasting Versus Keto

 As we have mentioned, there are many benefits to both of these methods.
 On their own, they are great ways to burn fat from your body.
 So not only will you lose weight but you’ll be more healthy on the inside too.
-But when you combine them together, it could accelerate the speed in which that weight loss occurs.
+But when you combine them together, it could accelerate the speed at which that weight loss occurs.
 Just be mindful that you need to take advice before making that commitment.

 Thanks for reading and we hope this information helps you to make the right decision for your own health and well being!